jupyterlab/jupyterlab/docs/source/extension/plugin_system.rst

 By returning an object from your activate function, you become a "provider" in Jupyter's provider-consumer pattern, and other plugins can use ("consume") this object (the "service object") in their extensions.
-Read more about this in the XXXX section below.
+Read more about this in the "Making Your Plugin a Provider" section below.

 ..
   TODO expand the return from activate section here